pnanez/HyEQ_Toolbox/README.md

 # Hybrid Equations Toolbox
 The Hybrid Equations (HyEQ) Toolbox is implemented in MATLAB and Simulink for the simulation of hybrid dynamical systems.
 This toolbox is capable of simulating individual and interconnected hybrid systems with inputs.
 Examples of systems that can be simulated include a bouncing ball on a moving platform, fireflies synchronizing their flashing, and more.
 The Toolbox is comprised of two parts: a Simulink-based simulator and one that runs purely in MATLAB, without Simulink.

-The Simulink implementation includes four basic blocks that define the dynamics of a hybrid system.
-These include a flow map, flow set, jump map, and jump set.
-The flows and jumps of the system are computed by the integrator system which is comprised of blocks that compute the continuous dynamics of the hybrid system, trigger jumps, update the state of the system and simulation time at jumps, and stop the simulation.

-The MATLAB-based simulator allows for faster simulation without using Simulink.

 ## How to Uninstall Version 2.04.
-Before intalling version 3.0 of the HyEQ Toolbox, it is necessary to uninstall prior versions.
+Before installing version 3.0 of the HyEQ Toolbox, it is necessary to uninstall prior versions.
 The process for uninstalling v2.0 is described below.
 The process for earlier versions is similar.
-Once version 3.0 or later is installed, it is not necessary to uninstall the toolbox before updating to another version.
+Once version 3.0 or later is installed, it is not necessary to manually uninstall the toolbox before updating to another version.

 1. Open Matlab.
 2. Go to the HyEQ Toolbox folder.